raysystems/pa-projeto-1/README.md

 - **Producer-Consumer Pattern**:
     - Asynchronous logging system using a producer-consumer approach to write requests to the `server.log` file.
 - **Synchronization using semaphore **:
-    - Synchronous error logging system implementing a semaphore to prevent race condiitons when writing error messages to the `error.log` file.
+    - Synchronous error logging system implementing a semaphore to prevent race conditions when writing error messages to the `error.log` file.

 ### 🚀 Extra Features
 - **Continuous delivery**: